 Our program for any conduct disorders, aggressive related issues, sexual perpetration and court order related treatment.

-Journey Home is a small, residential home setting dedicated to the guidance and healing of young women looking to continue their path to become successful, capable adults.
-It’s located just outside Salt Lake City, Utah and we help young women from Georgia and all over the country.
+Journey Home is a small, residential home setting dedicated to the guidance and healing of teens looking to continue their path to become successful, capable adults.
+It’s located just outside Salt Lake City, Utah and we help teens from Georgia and all over the country.

 MyTeam: MyTeam is a scientifically accurate educational and informational site regarding psychological and healthcare issues.
 You can find any explanation you need or if you’re curious about of any mental disorder you wish to know of, this is the site to go to.